top of page

 Tip #3 - Look For Music You Love

-Check the playlists on the group's website.
-While no group is going to have every song you ever loved, a good group will have a lot of music from classical to modern pop music.
-We have played weddings were the client wanted only Disney songs, or just music from video games.
-We have also played Star Wars or Sci-fi-themed weddings.
-If you have a song that you just have to have but it is not the groups playlist, the musicians should be able to either find and arrangement for string quartet or have it arranged.
-Expect an extra fee for the music arranger's services.
+Explore the playlists on the group's website.
+While no group will have every song you love, a good one will offer a wide range from classical to modern pop music.
+We've played weddings featuring only Disney songs, video game music, Star Wars, or Sci-fi themes.
+If there's a must-have song not on the playlist, the musicians can likely find or arrange it for a string quartet.
+Expect an additional fee for the music arranger's services.

 Tip #4 - Relax

-Congratulations, you made it this far.
-You have hired great live musicians.
-You have a great play list unique to your dreams.
-You have conquered one of the planning giants.
+Congratulations, you've come this far!
+You've hired amazing live musicians and crafted a playlist unique to your dreams.
+You've tackled one of the planning giants.

 Tip #5 - Enjoy the Moment

-Slow down, take your time and smile, as this day, this event, this future memory unfolds; the people, the promises, the music, the joy, the surprises, the mistakes and the laughter are all part of this - your wedding day.
+Slow down, savor each moment, and smile as this day, this event, this future memory unfolds; the people, the promises, the music, the joy, the surprises, the mistakes, and the laughter are all part of this - your wedding day.

 Recent Posts